Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Le pain au chocolat

-Known in some English-speaking countries as a chocolate croissant, this one rivals the croissant in popularity.
 It is often eaten by children and students in mid-afternoon for their goûter, or snack.
 For the rest of us, the pain au chocolat is reserved for weekends, as a special treat, perhaps on Valentine's Day, or, like the croissant, for the occasional disorganized early morning rush.

 Should you be visiting southwestern France, best to ask for a chocolatine instead.
-A "friendly" cultural tussle has been going on for years, with each claiming the correct name for this delightful French breakfast pastry.
+A "friendly" cultural tussle (video) has been going on for years, with each claiming the correct name for this delightful French breakfast pastry.

 Both are correct, and both taste the same.